I have found understanding mental illness is one of the easiest ways to begin taking control of it.

 Being able to recognise the symptoms of your illness will help you to control the impact it has on your every day life.

 It’s the same for mental illness.
-Understanding mental illness, knowing the symptoms, causes less worry.
+Understanding mental illness, knowing the symptoms, being prepared, causes less worry.
 It also gives you a chance to find ways to prevent your symptoms and rationalise with yourself better.

-You can remind yourself that it’s your mental illness talking.
+When shit hits the fan in your bonce you can remind yourself that it’s your mental illness talking.

 You can’t remind yourself that what you are feeling is a direct result of your mental health issues, without first knowing it is.